The Devastating Consequences of Being Hacked

 As the digital economy grows, so does cybercrime.
 With every click, tap and swipe, we generate a digital footprint that hackers eagerly exploit.
 Consider the staggering cost of complacency that threatens businesses.
 The trajectory is ominous, with cyberattacks poised to inflict an estimated $10.5 trillion (£8.6 trillion) in damages annually by 2025 — a 250% increase from 2015 levels. ($3 trillion).

 Now, let’s take a moment to contemplate the vast spectrum of organisations impacted by cybercrime.
-According to the UK government’s ‘Cyber Security Breaches Survey 2023,’ 32% of UK businesses identified at least one cyber-attack on their operations in the last 12 months.
+According to the UK government’s ‘Cyber Security Breaches Survey 2023,’ 32% of UK businesses identified at least one cyberattack on their operations in the last 12 months.
 The survey also noted that enhanced cyber security leads to higher identification of attacks, suggesting that less cyber-mature organisations may be under-reporting.

 While phishing is the most common threat vector by a country mile, around one in five (22%) also identified more sophisticated attack types, such as a denial of service, malware, or ransomware attack.